skateball/btp-cloud-platform/docs/30-development/sapmachine-785d6b3.md

 -   For SAP Java Buildpack 2 – SapMachine JRE 17

-NOTE: The default major version of the SapMachine JRE will be raised from 17 to either 21 or 25.
-This only matters when the major version isn’t explicitly specified.
+*Note: The default SapMachine JRE version applies only when `JBP_CONFIG_SAP_MACHINE_JRE` for the JRE is not set.
+This default will soon change from 17 to 25.*

 To specify a particular JRE version, use environment variable JBP\_CONFIG\_SAP\_MACHINE\_JRE.